USS Wainwright (DD-419): 1942

 After that attack, a two-hour lull in the action allowed Wainwright to resume her original mission, refueling, but the enemy returned at about 1820.
-At the sight of 25 Heinkel 111s milling about on the southern horizon, the warship turned to port to clear the convoy.
+At the sight of 25 Heinkel He 111s milling about on the southern horizon, the warship turned to port to clear the convoy.
 At that juncture, the Heinkels divided themselves into two groups for the attack; one on her starboard quarter and the other on her starboard bow.
 Wainwright took the group off her quarter under fire at extreme range, about 10,000 yards (9.1 km) distant, and maintained her fire until it endangered the convoy.
 At that juncture, she shifted her attention to the more dangerous bow attack.
 Her fire on that group proved so effective that only one plane managed to penetrate her defenses to make his drop between Wainwright and the convoy.
 All the others prudently dropped their torpedoes about 1000 yd to 1500 yd from the destroyer.
 That resulted in a torpedo run to the convoy itself in excess of 4000 yd.
 The ships in the convoy easily evaded the torpedoes approaching from the bow, but the torpedoes coming from the starboard quarter found their marks, William Hooper and Azerbaidjan.
 Wainwright, though, had put up a successful defense.
 Her antiaircraft gunners damaged three or four enemy planes and generally discouraged the raiders from pressing home their attack with the vigor necessary for greater success.

 Not long after that attack, at about 1900, Wainwright parted company with convoy PQ 17 to rejoin her own task unit, then heading off to meet the supposed threat posed by the possible sortie of a German surface force built around Tirpitz, Admiral Scheer, and Admiral Hipper.
 Convoy PQ 17, naked to the enemy after the Support Force withdrew to meet a danger which never materialized, scattered.
 Each ship tried to make it to northern Russia as best she could.
 Luftwaffe planes and Kriegsmarine submarines saw that few succeeded.
 After more than three weeks of individual hide-and-seek games with the Germans, the last groups of PQ 17 ships straggled into Archangel on 25 July.
-Operation "Rosselsprung" as the Germans dubbed the action, had proved an overwhelming success.
+Operation Rosselsprung as the Germans dubbed the action, had proved an overwhelming success.
 It cost the Allies over two-thirds of the ships in PQ 17.
-However, Wainwright's brief association with the convoy probably saved several others from being added to the casualty list.
+Wainwright's brief association with the convoy probably saved several other ships.